 - Always hook up the brake breakaway cable securely to the tow vehicle (should the trailer come loose, cable will activate the brakes to help slow runaway trailer).
-Before towing, make sure that the emergency breakaway cable has not been inadvertently set by seeing that the button stop is not showing (see figure 15).
-Reset to normal position by prying spring with a screwdriver and reinserting cable.
+Before towing, make sure that the emergency breakaway cable has not been inadvertently set.
+Reset to normal position by inserting the safety pin in the hole on the clear cover.
+Pushing down will release the E-stop cable (see Fig. 6, page 68).
 Always insert hitch pin after latching coupler to trailer ball. - Disc brake trailers are equipped with an electric solenoid valve to prevent the disc brakes from being activated while reversing your trailer.
 Disc brakes will operate at full capacity in either direction.
 It is therefore, essential that the wire from the solenoid valve be connected to the reverse light wire of the tow vehicle.
-When the tow vehicle is put in reverse gear, the solenoid will deactivate the brakes and allow you to back up (Fig. 16 page 68).
+When the tow vehicle is put in reverse gear, the solenoid will deactivate the brakes and allow you to back up.

 To check proper operation of solenoid valve, place tow vehicle gear shift in reverse (with engine shut off and ignition on).
 Backup lights should turn on and an audible "click" should be heard at the valve.
 If lights come on and no "click" is heard, check for an electrical wiring or connection problem.
+The reverse solenoid is located on the rear of the master cylinder.